-- Step 1In Cisco Unity Connection Administration, expand System Settings, then select General Configuration. - Step 2 On the Edit General Configuration page, in the Recording Format list, select the applicable setting.
+- Step 1 In Cisco Unity Connection Administration, expand System Settings, then click General Configuration. - Step 2 On the Edit General Configuration page, in the Recording Format list, click the applicable setting.

-If the playback device uses a different audio format, Unity Connection must transcode the messages, greetings, and names into the applicable audio format or the playback device is not able to play them.
+If the playback device uses a different audio format, Connection must transcode the messages, greetings, and names into the applicable audio format or the playback device is not able to play them.